ArhanChaudhary/qter/README.md

 ### The Q file format

 The Q file format is qter's representation of a computer program in an executable Rubik's cube language.
-As promised, the file format was designed in such a way that, with relatively little effort or knowledge, humans can physically manipulate a Rubik's cube to execute these programs and affect a meaningful computation.
+The file format was designed in such a way that, with only basic Rubik's cube knowledge, a human can physically manipulate a twisty puzzle to execute a program and perform a meaningful computation.

-Contrary to what was introduced, qter doesn't just work with Rubik's cubes, but with any twisty puzzle in the shape of a platonic solid.
-However, we are most familiar with the Rubik's cube, thus for demonstration purposes we will introduce the Q file format with the aforementioned from now on.
+Qter doesn't just support 3x3x3 cubes, but any twisty puzzle in the shape of a platonic solid.
+Since most people are most familiar with the 3x3x3 cube, we will introduce qter with the aforementioned from now on.

-Q files are expected to be read from top to bottom, with labeled line numbers for visual clarity.
-Each line indicates an instruction, which can either be a manipulation to physically perform or an alterative logic construct on the Rubik's cube.
+Q files are expected to be read from top to bottom.
+Each line indicates an instruction, which can either be an algorithm to perform or an alterative logic construct on the Rubik's cube.
 For example:

 ```l
 Puzzles